vegetabill/brainbox-design-site/cv.md

 ## Senior Software Engineer, [Lattice](http://www.lattice.com)

-_2021, October – current (San Francisco)_
+_2021, October – 2023, January (San Francisco)_

+_💾 Tech stacks: GraphQL, Postgres, TS, React w/Relay, SQS Events_

-### Current Role
+### Most Recent Role

 Senior engineer in Lattice's performance reviews product domain, owned by 18 engineers across 4 teams.

-Reviews is the business-critical product for Lattice today, empowering enterprise customers to run review cycles with thousands of employees.
-This business value is backed by the majority of the company's monolithic codebase and DB rows.
+Reviews was the business-critical product for Lattice, empowering enterprise customers to run review cycles with thousands of employees.
+Made up the vast majority of the company's monolithic codebase and DB rows.

-### Delivery & Leadership ###
+### Delivery & Leadership

-- Owned 1 of 3 critical-path projects on large feature change across massive legacy codebase (total scope 20+ dev-years)
-- Project lead and anchor engineer for 1.5 dev-year project to redesign analytics backend from the ground up
+- Project lead and anchor engineer on 3 dev-year initative to redesign analytics backend from the ground up using async events
-- Closely involved in technical planning and execution across 3 peer product teams in product domain
+- Top contributor to documentation, runbooks, and DataDog custom dashboards
+- Project lead for CSV import/export, 1 of the 3 critical-path projects adding employee rating calibration feature across scary legacy codebase (~2 dev-year portion)

-### Org Impact ###
+### Org Impact

 - Created new interview question from scratch with accompanying training materials
   - question consistently praised by interviewers as effective and interviewees as fair/realistic
 - Ceaselessly improving all aspects of the technical interview process